TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/importmap.md

 #### How do import maps work?

 The first thing to know is that import maps are not a Rails specific solution.
-They are an existing solution that the Rails team thought would be the best way to bring Javascript to Rails applications as a sane default.
-The basic premise is that you can import Javascript libraries into your application just referencing them by name rather than having to reference the exact location of where the library can be found.
+They are an existing solution that the Rails team thought would be the best way to bring JavaScript to Rails applications as a sane default.
+The basic premise is that you can import JavaScript libraries into your application just referencing them by name rather than having to reference the exact location of where the library can be found.
 Import maps are essentially string substitution for "bare module specifiers".
 If you're not familiar with "bare module specifiers" they look like this: `import React from "react"`.
-However just writing imports this way isn't something currently valid as a way to load in Javascript code to the current file.
+However just writing imports this way isn't something currently valid as a way to load in JavaScript code to the current file.
 The valid ways to do this currently are defined under something called the ESM loader spec which if you really want to, you can read more about from the [Node docs](https://nodejs.org/api/esm.html)

-In order to be ESM compatible, you must provide one of the following specifiers when loading Javascript code
+In order to be ESM compatible, you must provide one of the following specifiers when loading JavaScript code

 - Absolute path:
     `import React from "/Users/Odin/projects/TOP/node_modules/react"`